epifab/bastoni/README.md

     Player2->>Message bus: ShuffleDeck
     Message bus->>+Service: ShuffleDeck
     Repository->>Service: fetch state
-    Service->>+Game: (state, ShuffleDeck)
+    Service->>+Game: play(state, ShuffleDeck)
     Game->>-Service: (state, DeckShuffled, Delayed(Continue))
     Service->>Repository: update state
     Service->>-Message bus: DeckShuffled
     Message bus->>Player1: DeckShuffled
     Message bus->>Player2: DeckShuffled

     Service->>Message bus: Continue (delayed)

     Message bus->>+Service: Continue
     Repository->>Service: fetch state
-    Service->>+Game: (state, Continue)
+    Service->>+Game: play(state, Continue)
     Game->>-Service: (new state, BoardCardsDealt, Delayed(Continue))
     Service->>Repository: update state
     Service->>-Message bus: BoardCardsDealt
     Message bus->>Player1: BoardCardsDealt
     Message bus->>Player2: BoardCardsDealt

     Service->>Message bus: Continue (delayed)
 ```

-## Technical notes

-This project is written in pure functional Scala (Scala 3) and compiles to both JVM and JavaScript.
-The entire domain (including business logic for all games) can be run on a browser.
+### More in details

+This project is **not** (and might never become) production ready.
+It is indeed purely experimental, so feel free to draw inspiration from it, and use it at your own risk.

+Please note that due to the experimental nature of this service,
+all pieces of infrastructure (repository, message bus and message queue) have in-memory implementations only,
+relying on cats effect and fs2.

+This is also the reason why the application only runs within a browser at the moment,
+and some degree of work is required for supporting remote players.